JavaScript SDK

 The npm package ships types out of the box:

-import type { PennyLensClient } from "@pennylens/tracker";
+import type { TrackerConfig, TrackEvent, IdentifyPayload } from "@pennylens/tracker";

 Next steps

-- User identification — deep-dive on
+- User identification — what

-identifyand session merging - Session recordings — recording controls and retention
+identify()does today, and what's on the roadmap - Session recordings — recording controls and retention

 - Event Tracking — auto-tracked and custom events